Go Pet Go • Pet Relocation FAQs

 Will my pet get food and water during the trip?

-Are there any breed restrictions?
+Are there breed restrictions?

 What happens when it’s not a non-stop flight?

-How does my pet go through customs?
+How does my pet go through airport check-in or arrival?

 Do I need to provide a special crate for transportation?